Circus Star Mabel Stark: Confessions of a Cat Woman

 Roth was allegedly was the trainer and mentor to Clyde Beatty and Mabel Stark, among others.
 Iuliania takes issue with author Robert Hough's contention that circuses picked up temporary labor from local drunk wards and insane asylums.
 That assertion may or may not be true.

 Author Roger Smith posted on the same bulletin board that he was trained and coached by Mabel Stark at JungleLand for the last 3.5 years of her life, which would be approximately late 1962 through April 20, 1968.
+He has posted on at least one circus blog, with a photo of Mabel posed with her friend Mae West, whom Stark doubled for in the movies.
+Smith has been reportedly writing his own biography of Mabel Stark, to replace fiction with facts as he received them from Mabel about 50 years ago.

 Stark had been at the entertainment complex/theme park for 30 years, since 1938.
 Mr. Smith lived across the street from her and remembered that her housekeeper found her dead in bed that morning.